genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 RNA-Seq data without the need for alignment.
-It uses `Expectation-Maximization algorithm <https://www.google.com/url?q=http://tinyheero.github.io/2015/09/02/pseudoalignments-kallisto.html&sa=D&ust=1480960531950000&usg=AFQjCNFybXjTk5KPRxNbmjxlhLL-3DHqww>`__ [2] on “pseudoalignments” to find a set of potential transcripts a read could have come from.
+It uses `Expectation-Maximization algorithm <https://www.google.com/url?q=http://tinyheero.github.io/2015/09/02/pseudoalignments-kallisto.html&sa=D&ust=1480960531950000&usg=AFQjCNFybXjTk5KPRxNbmjxlhLL-3DHqww>`__ [2] on "pseudoalignments" to find a set of potential transcripts a read could have come from.

-Use “Strand-specificity protocol” parameter to specify how to process the pseudoalignments.
-By default, the app doesn’t consider strand-specificity (“none” value).
-To run the app in strand specific mode, change this value to “forward” if you are interested only in fragments where the first read in the pair pseudoaligns to the forward strand of a transcript.
+Use "Strand-specificity protocol" parameter to specify how to process the pseudoalignments.
+By default, the app doesn’t consider strand-specificity ("none" value).
+To run the app in strand specific mode, change this value to "forward" if you are interested only in fragments where the first read in the pair pseudoaligns to the forward strand of a transcript.
 If a fragment pseudoaligns to multiple transcripts, only the transcripts that are consistent with the first read are kept.
-The “reverse” is the same as “forward” but the first read will be pseudomapped to the reverse strand of the transcript.
+The "reverse" is the same as "forward" but the first read will be pseudomapped to the reverse strand of the transcript.

-To correct the transcript abundances according to the model of sequences specific bias, check “Enable sequence based bias correction” option.
+To correct the transcript abundances according to the model of sequences specific bias, check "Enable sequence based bias correction" option.

-In the case of single-end reads, the “Estimated average fragment length (for single-end reads only)” option must be used to specify the average fragment length.
+In the case of single-end reads, the "Estimated average fragment length (for single-end reads only)" option must be used to specify the average fragment length.
 Typical Illumina libraries produce fragment lengths ranging from 180–200 bp.
 By default it’s equal to 190.
 For paired-end reads, the average fragment length can be directly estimated from the reads.

-Also, you can set the “Estimated standard deviation of fragment length (for single-end reads only)” (the default value is 20).
+Also, you can set the "Estimated standard deviation of fragment length (for single-end reads only)" (the default value is 20).
 For paired-end reads this value will be estimated from the input data.

 Choose View report app in Explore section to review the Kallisto output